fulcrumgenomics/dagr/README.md

 libraryDependencies += "com.fulcrumgenomics" %%  "dagr-pipelines" % "0.1.0"
 ```

-Or you can depend on the following which will pull in the four dependencies above:
+Or you can depend on the following which will pull in the five dependencies above:

 ```
 libraryDependencies += "com.fulcrumgenomics" %% "dagr" % "0.1.0",
 ```

-In the meantime, clone dagr and use `sbt publishLocal` and append `-SNAPSHOT` to the version above.

 ## Roadmap